 If you find yourself stuck inside with a surfer hurtling towards you, paddle in the opposite direction, or towards the whitewater.

-If all else fails, stop, sit up on your board and let the surfer have a clear path to continue his or her ride.
+If all else fails, stop, sit up on your board and let the surfer have a clear path to continue his or her ride, or make the decision on what to do.

 Also remember the Insta accumulator.
 If one photog takes shots of 15 surfers and they all post instantly that is 15 accounts x 500+ followers going out to local followers with FOMO or within a quick drive.